Signal About History RSI Fear & Greed MA Cross Support & Resistance Track Record Blog Contact

 It's something I genuinely use myself and believe in.
 I constantly check the app widget on my home screen to monitor price movement — and I've bought the dip when the signal called for it more than once.
 So far, with great results.

-If you've ever Googled "should I buy Bitcoin right now" and come away more confused than when you started, RocketDip is for you.
+Who it's for: If you've ever Googled "should I buy Bitcoin right now" and come away more confused than when you started, RocketDip is for you.
 That's exactly who I built it for.